What could be more appetizing than an attractive palette of colors that are not just refreshing but also provides a mouthwatering fare?

 This creamy, cool, mildly spiced, subtly pungent dip is often and should be prepared fresh.
 Just its medley of flavors would want you to keep coming back for more.
 And the good news is, this dip recipe is for keeps, as you could whip this up anytime and use it for other recipes– just like fries, mashed potatoes, healthy chips, and more!

-Plus, this Veggie Platter with Tzatziki Sauce Recipe is not only a wholesome taste-bud teaser but also a nourishing food with loads of vitamins A and C, sodium, potassium, and calcium.
+Plus, this Veggie Platter with Tzatziki Dip recipe is not only a wholesome taste-bud teaser but also a nourishing food with loads of vitamins A, C, and K sodium, potassium, and calcium.
 Best of all, it’s gluten-free and vegetarian!

 Prep and cook time for the recipe is just 15 minutes.
-It’s a breeze to make; hence, a must-have for this holiday menu!
+It’s a breeze to make; hence, a must-have for clean eating meal plans!

 Veggie Platter with Tzatziki Dip